What kinds of provisions typically make their way into restrictive covenants? And how should your termination clause be structured?

 That would not be an atypical provision.
 So, understand what the restriction is and then understand what triggers it.
 In many cases, what triggers it might be more than simple termination.
 For example, termination for a cause by the employer might trigger it.

-I think one consideration you want to think about is—and this is something that health care attorneys frequently advise—that restrictive covenants shouldn't apply if the physician's employer terminates the restrictive covenant without cause.
+I think one consideration you want to think about is—and this is something that health care attorneys frequently advise—that restrictive covenants shouldn't apply if the physician's employer terminates the restrictive covenant without cause or if the physician terminates employment for cause.
 So, that's something that you might want to bring up with your attorney who's reviewing the contract for you.
 So, that's what a restrictive covenant is.

 Now, in most states, these aren't unlawful.
 Well, they're not per se unlawful.
-It's conceivable that in a particular case a court could rule that it won't enforce a particular restrictive covenant on public policy grounds.
-But I would say that in, I think, almost all states—Massachusetts may be an exception—that restrictive covenants are not per se illegal.
+A court could rule that it won't enforce a particular restrictive covenant or enforce the restrictive covenant as written on public policy grounds or because the covenant is too long, or too broad in terms of geography or scope of services.
+But I would say that in, I think, most states—there are exceptions such as Massachusetts, California and some other states—that restrictive covenants are not per se illegal.

 Now, what a judge might do is to make changes to a particular restrictive covenant that he or she thinks is unreasonable.
 Sometimes that will happen in a court.
 One thing that you want to keep in mind, and I used to run into this issue when I was representing physicians in private practice, is you want to pay attention to the scope of the restrictive covenant in terms of how it's linked to the employer.